smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 	</figcaption>
 </figure>

-Long forgotten code that has been left for dead should be left with minimal changes.
-This code may be considered "done" and has not been touched for a long time and you don't expect to come back.
-Any effort is probably wasted and it often would be a better decision to just walk away.
+Long forgotten code that has been left for dead should be avoided.
+It is okay for code to be "done" and not expect to change in the future.
+Any effort is probably wasted or much harder than it needs to be.
+Often it would be a better decision to walk away.

-No client will benefit from the work you do to this unloved code.
-No matter how much you might want to restructure the classes to the perfect hierarchy it is not worth it.
+Clients will see little benefit from the work you do to this unloved code.
+No matter how much you might want to restructure the classes to perfectly separate concerns it is not worth it.

 We recently declared one of our projects as dead.
 When we first started we wrote a large number of tests through the UI.
-While great when we first started these tests eventually feel into disrepair as we were moved to different projects.
-We decided it was not worth dedicating the effort to fix all the tests right now and instead would add new tests to eventually replace the existing code.
+The tests were great when we first created them, but eventually fell into disrepair as we moved onto other projects.
+We decided it was not worth dedicating the effort to fix all the tests right now and instead we would add new tests to eventually replace the existing code.

-If you must make changes to such long done projects try to get in, make your changes and then leave.
+For us it would be better to rewrite or remove the tests than maintain them.

+If you must update one of these forgotten relics; get in and get out.
 Don't make the project worse than it is, but don't stick around either.
 Updating dead code is like shuffling deck-chairs on the Titanic.
-Don't you have better things to do?
+Don't you have better things to do with your time?

 Summary
 ===============================================================================

-What improvements or refactoring will pay off the most?
-I don't know.
-It depends on you code.
+Before you dive in think about what areas or projects would benefit the most from your improvements.
+What changes will pay off of the most?

 Too many defects?
-Refactoring for testability and adding more tests could help prevent regressions or future defects.
-Do you have to repeat the same changes in multiple areas?
-Reducing the duplication could help you.
+Refactoring for testability and adding more tests could help prevent future defects.
+Are you repeating the same changes in multiple areas?
+Reducing duplication could help you.
 Try browsing the [refactoring catalog][catalog] for more ideas.

+The answer will depend on your projects and time-lines.
+I hope this gave you some new ways to think about when to invest and when to back off.

-In summary, scale your effort based on how important the code is and what you plan on doing in the area.
+In summary, I recommend scaling your efforts based on how important the code is and what you plan on doing in the area.

-Refactor
+**Refactor**

+* Critical Code?
+Keep it clean!
+* Bugs abound?
+Squash them down.
 * Plan on sticking around?
 Make an investment.
-* Critical Code?
-Keep it clean!
-Be careful.

-Minor Improvements
+**Minor Improvements**

 * Not sure what to do?
 Stay small.

-Stop
+* Focus on the essentials: Reduce duplication and better tests.

+**Stop**

 * Left for dead?
 Leave it be.
 * Do not shuffle the deck-chairs on the Titanic.